 Red Dragon

 Red Dragon is a 2002 psychological thriller film based on the 1981 novel by Thomas Harris.
 It was directed by Brett Ratner and written by Ted Tally.
-It is the third film of the Dino De Laurentiis Company production, last produced by Universal and last starred by actor Anthony Hopkins.
-It follows The Silence of the Lambs (1991) and Hannibal (2001) as a prequel, being followed by Hannibal Rising (2007).
+A prequel to Hannibal (2001) and The Silence of the Lambs (1991), it is the third film of the Hannibal Lecter franchise.
+It is the last film of the series distributed by Universal Pictures and the last film to star Anthony Hopkins as Lecter.
+It is followed by a prequel, Hannibal Rising (2007) which depicts Lecter's youth.
 The film sees FBI agent Will Graham (Edward Norton) enlisting the help of serial killer Hannibal Lecter (Anthony Hopkins) to catch another killer, Francis Dolarhyde (Ralph Fiennes).
 Harvey Keitel, Emily Watson, Mary-Louise Parker, and Philip Seymour Hoffman also star.

 Plot

 In 1980, FBI agent Will Graham visits forensic psychiatrist Hannibal Lecter to discuss a case.
-Graham has been working with Lecter on a psychological profile of a serial killer; Graham is certain the killer is a cannibal.
-Realizing Graham is close to discovering he is the killer, Lecter stabs him, but Graham subdues him before falling unconscious.
-Lecter is imprisoned in an institution for the criminally insane, and Graham, traumatized, retires to Florida with his family.
+Graham has been working with Lecter on a psychological profile of a serial killer; Graham is certain the killer is a cannibal, based on the fact that organs taken from the victims are often used in cooking.
+He then discovers a bookmarked sweetbreads recipe in Lecter's study that includes those organs, revealing Lecter as the killer.
+Lecter stabs him, but Graham stabs him back with arrowheads and shoots him before falling unconscious.
+Lecter is tried, found not guilty by reason of insanity, and imprisoned in an institution for the criminally insane.
+Graham, traumatized, retires to Florida with his family.

 Cast